 She ran her tongue over her bottom lip.
 “It is but a request, Lord Henry.
 I do not wish for your exit either.
 Yet, it is to be done at your discretion.”

 She turned from him then, thankful for the timely intervention of the servants who began entering the dining room with the food.
-She watched as breakfast was spread on the table before them, and the servants exited the room.
-She poured herself a cup of tea and took a long sip of it, longing to drown her anxiety with it.
+She watched as the servants spread breakfast on the table before them and waited until the servants exited the room, before pouring herself a cup of tea.

 “Do you have nightmares every night, Annabelle?”

-“Perhaps I could take you to Lord Finley's grave?
-My Lord was buried here in the estate, a short distance from the house.”
+“Perhaps I could take you to Lord Finley’s monument?
+I built one here in the estate for my lord, a short distance from the house.”

 “What could be more pressing than paying your last respect to your father?”
 His response surprised her, for nothing seemed of more relevance to her than a son paying his last respect to his father.